 Selling, general and administrative costs for the three months ended January 31, 2010 were \$3.4 million compared to \$1.5 million for the three months ended January 31, 2009.
 This \$1.9 million increase was primarily attributable to a \$1.3 million non-cash charge related to our stock grant performance bonus plan.
 At October 31, 2009 we had notes receivable from our three senior executive officers totaling \$1.7 million.
 These notes were issued in connection with loans issued to these officers to allow them to pay the taxes associated with the compensation to the officers for the shares issued to them in prior years under this bonus plan.
 During the first quarter of fiscal 2010 the outstanding balances for these loans were repaid by the officers by returning 6,758 of the shares issued to them with a current market value on the date they were returned of \$150.98 per share and loan forgiveness by Limoneira totaling \$0.7 million.
 The loan forgiveness resulted in additional compensation to the officers and Limoneira paid on their behalf \$0.6 million in taxes associated with this compensation.
 This \$1.3 million non-cash charge is included in selling, general and administrative expenses in the first quarter of fiscal 2010.
 Costs in the first quarter of 2010 in connection with the preparation of our fiscal 2009 audited financial statements and the filing of our Form 10 with the Securities and Exchange Commission totaled \$0.6 million.
-Costs in the first quarter of 2009 in connection with the preparation of our fiscal 2008 audited financial statements were \$0.1 million.
-Additionally, the 2010 first quarter also includes \$0.1 million of employee incentive accruals.
+Costs in the first quarter of 2009 in connection with the preparation of our fiscal 2009 in connection with the preparation of our fiscal 2008.
+There were no employee incentive accruals.
 There were no employee incentive accruals recorded during the first quarter of fiscal 2009.